 Cooking Class

 One of my favorite things to do in each country is take a cooking class.
 While souvenirs get lost or go unused, knowing how to make food from a different culture is something that you can keep with you and impress friends and family with later.
 Out of all the cooking classes I took, Thai cuisine is the one I make the most often back home.
 My mom has cooked Thai food with me tons of times, so I was excited for her to take a class like I did.
+This is such a great activity to do in Chiang Mai with kids and family.

 We decided to go with Mama Noi Cookery School as I wanted to take a different class than I did last time.
 The class includes a tour of a local morning market where you get to see the ingredients you’ll use and try foods that they sell there.